Jamaica Defence Force: Incidents

 On July 1, 2009, a Jamaica Defence Force Air Wing Bell 412EP helicopter was on its way back to Up Park Camp from a training mission when it began experiencing mechanical issues.
 The helicopter crashed into the ground at Up Park Camp, injuring the captain, his co-pilot and a crew member.

 JDF Coast Guard

 A year after the JDF was formed in 1962, a naval arm, the Jamaica Sea Squadron was added.
-The squadron’s initial vessels were three 63 ft wooden World War II torpedo recovery boats provided by the United States.
-They were commissioned “Her Majesty’s Jamaican Ship” HMJS Yoruba (P1), HMJS Coromante (P2) and HMJS Mandingo (P3).
-A training team from the Royal Navy assisted with the unit’s early development.
+The squadron's initial vessels were three 63 ft wooden World War II torpedo recovery boats provided by the United States.
+They were commissioned "Her Majesty's Jamaican Ship" HMJS Yoruba (P1), HMJS Coromante (P2) and HMJS Mandingo (P3).
+A training team from the Royal Navy assisted with the unit's early development.
 In 1966 they changed names from the Jamaica Sea Squadron to the Jamaica Defence Force Coast Guard.
+JDF Coast Guard Headquarters "HMJS Cagway" located at Port Royal, Kingston.
+The Coast Guard had 4 additional stations: Discovery Bay, Black River, Pedro Cays, and Port Antonio.

 As of 2016, the Jamaica Defence Force Coast Guard was staffed by 241 individuals.